Together-Java/ModernJava/src/hash_maps/hash_distribution.md

 because so when many people have last names starting with the same letter, they will not be evenly distributed amongst the buckets.

+Making a hash function with a good distribution is hard. `Objects.hash` will do a decent job of it and thats why we use it.

 [^irish]: "Mc" and "Mac" are common irish surnames and Boston has a sizable irish population.